21 Cheap Cafes In Singapore For Brunch Under $20 | Eatbook.sg

 10. Korio

-ICYMI: Popular sandwich shop Korio has reopened its doors in the CBD!
+ICYMI: Popular sandwich shop Korio has reopened its doors!
 The small and cosy cafe, located a three-minute walk from Downtown MRT Station, is known for their loaded sandwiches, all priced under $20.
+They also have a small dine-in cafe at Guoco Midtown in Bugis!

-The Mushroom Melt ($16.50) is a must-try; this savoury sandwich comprises roasted mushrooms with gooey provolone cheese, basil mayo, egg, and arugula, stacked between two sourdough slices.
-If you want something richer, we recommend their Mortadella & Pickles ($15.50), which stars grilled mortadella ham, provolone cheese, mustard mayo, and house pickles, all held together by a sweet potato roll.
-While you’re here, don’t miss out on their fluffy brioche doughnuts too, in flavours such as Honey Sea Salt ($5.50) and Cinnamon Sugar with Whipped Maple Butter ($5.50).
+The Mushroom Melt ($16.50) is a must-try at this cheap cafe in Singapore; this savoury sandwich comprises roasted mushrooms with gooey provolone cheese, basil mayo, egg, and arugula, stacked between two sourdough slices.
+If you want something richer, we recommend their Mortadella Melt ($15.50), which stars grilled mortadella ham, provolone cheese, mustard mayo, and house pickles, all held together by a sweet potato roll.
+While you’re here, don’t miss out on their sides too, including the Potato Salad ($8) and Buttered Corn ($13).

 Check out our Korio review!